top of page

 Follow Legal Documentation — Exactly as Written

 In high-conflict cases, even small procedural decisions can become major disputes.
+Schools should:

 • Follow custody orders as written